 TensorFlow is an open-source framework from Google for creating Machine Learning models.
 Although the software is written in C++, it is otherwise language-independent and can therefore be used very easily in various programming languages.
 For many users, the library has now become the standard for Machine Learning, since common models can be built comparatively simply.
 In addition, state-of-the-art ML models can also be used via TF, such as various transformers.

 Via TensorFlow Keras (High-Level API), individual neural networks can additionally be built without having to program the respective layers by hand.
 This makes TF usable and customizable for a wide variety of applications.
-In addition, it offers a variety of free introductory courses and examples on its own website, which further facilitate work with the framework.
+In addition, it offers a variety of free introductory courses and examples on its own website, which further facilitates work with the framework.

 What are Tensors?